George Lopez (TV series): Conception

 Comedian George Lopez had been performing standup throughout the early 1990s, expressing interest in having his own comedy television show like Seinfeld.
-Lopez was only willing to do a show if it meant that the roles were not demeaning to Latinos, vowing never to play a murderer, drug dealer or gang member.
+Lopez hoped to play a professional, and refused to do roles that were demeaning to Latinos, vowing never to play a murderer, drug dealer or gang member.
 With an absence of TV deals, he continued to perform standup through the 1990s and into the 2000s.
 In August 2000, after being given one of Lopez's comedy albums to listen to, actress Sandra Bullock saw Lopez perform live at the Brea Improv Comedy Club.
 Bullock had been interested in developing a TV show with a Latino storyline, being concerned about the lack of visibility for Latinos on American television.
 Bullock approached Lopez backstage after the show and made her pitch to produce and star in a situational comedy centered around the comedian.

 Though Bullock had connections through Hollywood, The George Lopez Show was not an easy sell.
 Bullock sought the help of Bruce Helford (who created The Drew Carey Show and had been a head writer for Roseanne), and, due to his history with ABC on those shows, became a co-creator and executive producer of Lopez's show.
 Bullock, Helford, and two of the show's other executive producers met with ABC executives later that month, and the network tested the show with 4 episodes, before committing to 13 episodes the following fall and eventually adding an additional 9.
 Lopez was given full starring, creator, producer and writer credits for the show.
 The George Lopez Show was seen as an attempt from ABC to diversify their programming, while still appealing to the widest possible audience.
 ABC executives were hopeful that Lopez's humor and relatability would draw a large family audience, focusing on marketing the series as much as possible.
 The network bought promotional time for the show on Spanish-language networks, and took out full-page ads in some magazines.

 Lopez drew much of the material for the show from his own life experiences, especially his upbringing in the San Fernando Valley.
 Upon the series debut, Lopez became one of the few Latinos to star in a television comedy series, following in the footsteps of Desi Arnaz, Freddie Prinze, and John Leguizamo.